NHDNUG/nhdnug.github.io/_drafts/2015-12-17-Windows-Universal-Apps.md

-location : Spring Creek BBQ - Woodlands speaker : Markus Egger bio : Markus is an international speaker, having presented sessions at numerous conferences in North &amp; South America and Europe.
-Markus has written many articles for publications including CoDe Magazine, Visual Studio Magazine, MSDN Brazil, asp.net Pro, FoxPro Advisor, Fuchs, FoxTalk and Microsoft Office &amp; Database Journal.
+location : Spring Creek BBQ - Woodlands speaker : Markus Egger bio : Markus is an international speaker, having presented sessions at numerous conferences in North &amp;amp; South America and Europe.
+Markus has written many articles for publications including CoDe Magazine, Visual Studio Magazine, MSDN Brazil, asp.net Pro, FoxPro Advisor, Fuchs, FoxTalk and Microsoft Office &amp;amp; Database Journal.
 Markus is the publisher of CoDe Magazine.
 Markus is also the President and Chief Software Architect of EPS Software Corp., a custom software development and consulting firm